tu-team/2/doc/emotions/Wheel of emotions/emotional behavior.md

 According to [Sentic computing: 3.2.2 The Hourglass of Emotions](http://sentic.net/senticcomputing.pdf) Plutchik's wheel could be represented in 4 sentic dimensions:

- 1. Sensitivity
- 1. Attention
- 1. Pleasantness ()
- 1. Aptitude

-the user is amused by interaction modalities (Pleasantness), the user is interested in interaction contents (Attention), the user is comfortable with interaction dynamics (Sensitivity), the user is conﬁdent in interaction beneﬁts (Aptitude).
+ 1. Sensitivity: Fear - Anger: the user is comfortable with interaction dynamics
+ 1. Attention: Surprise - Anticipation: the user is interested in interaction contents
+ 1. Pleasantness: Joy - Sadness: the user is amused by interaction modalities
+ 1. Aptitude: Trust - Disgust: the user is conﬁdent in interaction beneﬁts

 ![Sentic axis](sentic axis Plutchik-wheel.png)